AdguardTeam/KnowledgeBaseVPN/docs/general/subscription.md

 sidebar_position: 6
 ---

-AdGuard VPN is available in two versions — free and unlimited.
+AdGuard VPN is available in two versions — a free and a paid one.
 The subscription allows you to use the app without any restrictions on traffic, connection speed and the choice of locations.
-You can [read more about all the advantages of the unlimited version](/general/free-vs-unlimited).
+[Read more about all the advantages of AdGuard VPN Unlimited](/general/free-vs-unlimited).

 ## How to purchase a subscription